hally0/cloudflare-dns-updater/README.md

    * Example.com

 ## Run the script
 This script is meant to run trough cron jobs.
-You can use this tool: https://crontab.guru to create find a suitable time to run the job.
+You can use this tool: https://crontab.guru to find a suitable time to run the job.

 # Requirements:
  * jq